Australia's Kimberley: Voyage to the OutbackApril 24, 2015 - May 8, 2015

 Chris has lived and worked in Western Australia’s remote Kimberley region for nearly thirty years.
 As the former regional manager for the state’s Department of Conservation and Land Management (CALM), he has traveled extensively throughout the area cultivating an in-depth understanding of its flora, fauna, Aboriginal art, and geology, as well as its history, culture, and management issues.
 He has been involved in tourism and expeditions to the region since 1990, including guest lecturing on most of Zegrahm’s Kimberley voyages.

 Dr. Terry Done is a marine biologist and coral reef researcher formerly at James Cook University and the Australian Institute of Marine Science (AIMS), where he progressed through the ranks of Research Scientist until his retirement in 2007.
 He has been an advisor to governments in Australia, the United States, and Indonesia on coral reef science and management, and he has written over 80 scientific papers with a focus on coral reefs, including their ecology, processes of reef growth, effects of fishing and pollution, and the effects of global climate change.

-Born in New Zealand and has been a birder since childhood.
-In 2005 he completed a goal he had had from a young age, with the conclusion of his Ph.D., studying the breeding biology of Australasian gannets in New Zealand.
+Brent was born in New Zealand and has been a birder since childhood.
+In 2005 he completed a goal he had from a young age, with the conclusion of his Ph.D., studying the breeding biology of Australasian gannets in New Zealand.
 This further heightened his interest in seabirds, and in 2003, along with Sav Saville, he rediscovered the “extinct” New Zealand storm-petrel, a bird known previously from only three museum specimens collected during the 1800s.
 With support from National Geographic, he led a team conducting further research on this enigmatic seabird.